 The transit service level policies have been designed, within reason, to enable residents that are captive to transit to expect a minimum level of service.
 Within these policies, staffing, equipment and maintenance costs will be defined.
 The proposed increase in the span of service and days of operation are designed to accommodate retail sector employees and customers, and urban growth while also enabling other residents to travel for all trip purposes.

 Current

 Monday through Saturday (no Sunday service)

-- Span of Service: 07:00am 19:00pm - Frequency of Service: 30 minutes
+■ Span of Service: 07:00am - 19:00pm

 Proposed (within 5 years)

 Weekdays